sophia1488/music-genre-classification/README.md

 cd genre-classification
 python3 main.py --name={output_directory}
 ```
+Note that you should try setting batch size to a larger number, like 16 or 32.
+(I set 8 due to the GPU limit.)

 You can see log file at ```result/[name]/log.log```, the model checkpoints can also be found in that directory.

 ## Evaluation